ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 We could define the semantics of Or patterns as a simple desugaring to view patterns.
 The desugaring rule is: ::

-    (p1 ;; … ;; pk)
+    (one of p1, …, pk)
     =
     ((\x -> case x of p1 -> True; p2 -> True; …; pk -> True; _ -> False)
         -> True)

 The desugaring rule defines both static and dynamic semantics of Or patterns:

-An Or pattern type checks whenever the desugared pattern type checks ;; the dynamic semantics of an Or pattern is the same as the dynamic semantics of its desugared pattern.
+An Or pattern type checks whenever the desugared pattern type checks; the dynamic semantics of an Or pattern is the same as the dynamic semantics of its desugared pattern.

 But because of forward compatibility we decided not to define it in this way.